platformio/platformio-libmirror/scripts/github-top/README.md

 # Generate status of TOP github library registration

-A number of scripts is provided to keep track of the progress of rehistering the top arduino libraries hostet on github.com
+A number of scripts is provided to keep track of the progress of registering the top arduino libraries hostet on github.com

 ## mk-list-github.sh